jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 };
 {% endhighlight %}

-Finally you can leverage the StateStack anywhere, but for UI you most likely want it on a PlayerController:
+Finally, you can leverage the StateStack anywhere, but for UI you most likely want it on a PlayerController:
 {% highlight cpp %}
 UCLASS()
 class YOURPROJECT_API AMyPlayerController : public APlayerController